RoelofSetsFire/data-processing-1/20 Readings/40 Reading 4/10 Readings.md

-Instructions: Read the following articles and answer the accompanying questions in `reading4.pdf`.
+Instructions: Read the following articles and answer the accompanying questions.

 ## Readings